VibeSlayer-code/Fruity-AI-Model-/README.md

-# Fruity AI Model 🍎🍌🍇
+# Fruit Information AI Model 🍎🍌🍇

-This is a **simple AI model** built using Python that can respond to questions about various fruits in a natural, human-like manner.
+This is a **simple yet advanced AI model** built using Python that can respond to questions about various fruits in a natural, human-like manner.
 It also greets users when they say "Hello" or similar phrases.
 The model uses **Count Vectorization** and **Naive Bayes Classification** for text understanding and response generation.

 ## 📌 Features
 - Provides information about a wide range of fruits.